Allied-Voices/alliedvoices/README.md

 # Allied Voices
 A web applicaion intended to help users navigate their racial landscape through data and positive resources.

 The application uses React on the frontend and is deployed through Netlify.
-Data for Allied Voices is stored in [Airtables] (https://airtable.com/tblQ7bsHsatEqVdV0/viwUWfuMz2txq5h50?blocks=bipaNlSeLZIeB6tl3).
+Data for Allied Voices is stored in [Airtables](https://airtable.com/tblQ7bsHsatEqVdV0/viwUWfuMz2txq5h50?blocks=bipaNlSeLZIeB6tl3).

 ## Development
 To set up locally: